kothariesha/BrowseWithMe/server/README.md

 5) Note that BrowseWithMe.py contains the code for complete system (including NLP), however the website tags change frequently hence the NLP codebase needs to be updated for running sucessfully.

+6) In case you have any questions please contact: Esha Kothari (eshakothari, at sign, utexas dot edu)